Risk Management

 Instant & Permissionless Liquidation

 Instant and permissionless liquidation is a key feature of the Satoshi Protocol, designed to address under-collateralized positions swiftly and efficiently.
-Unlike many other CDP or lending protocols that rely on auction models, which can be time-consuming and inefficient, the Satoshi Protocol allows any user to initiate the liquidation process without prior approval.
+Instead of using auction models, the Satoshi Protocol allows any user to initiate the liquidation process without prior approval.
 This immediacy is crucial as it ensures that risky positions are dealt with promptly, preventing potential bad debt and protecting the protocol from market volatility.

 When a user’s collateral falls below the 110% threshold, any participant can trigger the liquidation process.
 This open access system encourages active participation and provides incentives for liquidators, such as a reward percentage of the liquidated collateral and gas fee compensation.
 By enabling instant liquidation, the Satoshi Protocol avoids the delays associated with auction models, which can exacerbate losses during rapid market declines.
 The protocol’s approach ensures that liquidations are executed quickly, maintaining the integrity and stability of the overall system and mitigating the risk of further price drops impacting the collateral value.